smetj/wishbone/README.rst

 What?
 -----

-A Gevent based Python library to write asynchronous event pipeline servers with minimal effort.
+Wishbone is a Python library and command line tool to build asynchronous coroutine based event pipeline servers with minimal effort.

 How?
 ----